-Colorful yarn is stored under a glass coffee table for a surprising and unexpected jolt of color.
+Colourful yarn is stored under a glass coffee table for a surprising and unexpected jolt of colour.

-The dark and moody master bedroom is a calming, cocoon-like space where the towering tufted headboard coordinates with the wall color to create an all-encompassing feeling.
+The dark and moody master bedroom is a calming, cocoon-like space where the towering tufted headboard coordinates with the wall colour to create an all-encompassing feeling.

 “In the spring and summer it feels cool and relaxing,” says Dragoo of the bedroom.
-“In the fall and winter it feels cozy, like a mountain lodge.”
+“In the fall and winter it feels cosy, like a mountain lodge.”

 A decidedly uncharming detail about the home was its lack of storage.
 "Our house only had one, 36-inch-wide closet by the front door when we bought it,” Dragoo shares.
 “There were no closets in the bedrooms or any other place in the house.”
 To provide a place to store clothing and other collections not suited for display, Dragoo added shallow closets with Shaker-style doors in the master bedroom, the mudroom, and the second-floor living space.